jcolomb/HCS_analysis/README.md

 # Background

-This repository contains software developed to analyse behaviour sequence data obtained over 24h with the home cage scan software.
+This repository contains software developed to analyse behaviour sequence data obtained over 24h with the home cage scan software, while avoiding harking and p-hacking.
 It does not require the data in any specific structure, but requires the user to create additional metadata files telling data file path and animal/experiment information.
 Shiny application makes it easier to use the software for non-Rusers.
-Some of the analysis is still best run (and extended) in R. Please see [paper.md](paper.md) for a longer description.
+Some of the analysis is still best run (and extended) in R. Please see [paper.md](paper.md) for a longer description of the scientific background.

 This repository was developed using Rstudio and has many dependencies.